adedomin/independent-study/indep-study.md

 Many depend on using pre and post execution tasks.
 To prevent multiple execution of the same tasks, some use handler mechanisms to notify the framework to execute that step once the main set of tasks are done.
 Ideally AutomateJS will allow for users to dictate which collection of modules must occur in order or can occur in parallel.

+In order to guarantee a proper flow of execution, many Ansible modules must be put in synchronous mode[@ansible]

 4. Results
 ==========